Arab Republic of Egypt (Egypt)

 Clemency Process

-Sources indicate that the Mufti* expresses an opinion on whether a death sentence is appropriate; this may influence judicial or executive decision-making.
-Under Articles 470, 471 and 473 of the Criminal Procedure Code, the Minister of Justice must inform the President of any final sentence of death.
-The President confirms the sentence or pardons the offender, commutes or reduces the sentence.
-The President may also permit the sentence to become confirmed by expressing no position within 14 days of receiving the final sentence for consideration.
-Under Articles 74-76 of the Penal Code, it is possible that for offenses tried in ordinary courts the President may commute a death sentence to life imprisonment, but not to a term of years.
-The US Department of State indicates that a similar procedure applies for sentences issued by exceptional courts.
+The Minister of Justice must inform the President of any final death sentence.
+The President then confirms the sentence, pardons the offender, or commutes or reduces the sentence.
+The President may also permit the sentence to stand by expressing no position within 14 days of receiving the final sentence for consideration.
+For offenses tried in ordinary courts, it is possible that a death sentence is commuted to life imprisonment, but not to a term of years.

 Availability of jury trials